 For dinner and lunch I can find food for around 5-10€ for each meal

 For shopping at the market I spend about 30-50€ and that will last me for about a week or two feeding myself and my friend

 For wine, I can pay about 2€ in the market for a liter

 Depending on where you are in Italy, wine will be more expensive at a resturant in a bigger city, I have found the cost to be about 2€ for a glass in Vicenza, but, if I go to Venezia or Milano, it really all depends, say, your near the Duomo, it will be more expensive, last night I went with a new friend in Milano to this winery and the cost for 1 liter was under 3€.
 For dinner that night we went to a cute little cafe that was serving all you can eat for 9€ and that included your drink for the night.

-So it honestly is in each persons perspective, I am going to be in Italy for a while and I am on a tight budget, so I look for affordability when eating out. over 5 years ago
+So it honestly is in each persons perspective, I am going to be in Italy for a while and I am on a tight budget, so I look for affordability when eating out. about 8 years ago